Revised 15/28 October 2013

 HOYA FITCHII, One of the handsomest Hoyas, from the Philippines

-flagellata, Kerr D- Very much like caudata but without the large rough, crenulate edged leaf, the leaves are smaller with smooth edge and flowers with longer "tails"- flagella.
+flagellata, Kerr D- Very much like caudata but with smaller with smooth edge leaves and flowers with longer "tails"- flagella.
 Not easily grown.
 Peninsular Malaysia,

 flavida, Forester & Liddle C- 1/2", yellow-salmon flowers; 10-15 in the umbel; leaves medium size; on a medium sized vine.
 Much like H. ischnopus.
 Solomon Islands